Configure Azure Event Hub inputs for the Splunk Add-on for Microsoft Cloud Services

 Enable a saved search

-Troubleshoot the Splunk Add-on for Microsoft Cloud Services
+Configure Advanced settings in Splunk Add-on for Microsoft Cloud Services

 This documentation applies to the following versions of Splunk® Supported Add-ons: released